How to Build an Effective Marketing Budget and How to Allocate It

 If your strategy is a roadmap, think of your product as your mode of transportation.
 You wouldn’t take an untested vehicle on a cross-country journey, so don’t bring a lackluster product to market.

 Once you know you’ve got a roadworthy product, identify your target market.
-Research the best ways to reach your audience, whether that’s Facebook, Pinterest, or email campaigns.
-Knowing who you’re targeting and how to reach them creates a foundation for deep profits down the road.
+Research the best ways to reach your audience, whether that’s through Facebook, Pinterest, or email campaigns.
+Knowing who you’re targeting creates a foundation for deep profits down the road.

 Once you’ve created a stellar product and know which sites and social media platforms your audience frequents, it’s time to figure out what you’re going to say.
 Your content and voice should reflect your brand’s personality and the customers you’re targeting.